Suranjan2002/Hacktoberfest-2021-contribute/README.md

 # Steps to follow to complete 4 successful PRs to win a T-shirt or plant a tree!
 - Login using GitHub [@Hacktoberfest](https://hacktoberfest.digitalocean.com/).
-- Create 4 valid pull requests (PRs) between 1st - 31st October.
+- Create 4 valid pull requests (PRs) between 𝟏𝐬𝐭 - 𝟑𝟏𝐬𝐭 𝐎𝐂𝐓𝐎𝐁𝐄𝐑.

 ## Rules and Regulations
 - It would be at the discretion of the **MAINTAINERS** of this repository to merge the PRs of the contributers.
 After generating a PR, the contributor has to wait for **at least 1 hour** before it gets merged.